ppreshant/flow_cytometry/README.md

 	- ggcyto
 	- openCyto
 4. use conda to setup the python requirements : Mostly need the standard `pandas`, `matplotlib`, `numpy` etc.
+	1. Install miniconda : a minimal version of the package and environment manager `conda`. use instructions from the [documentation page](https://docs.conda.io/en/latest/miniconda.html)
+	2. Use the command `conda env create -f flowcal_wrappers_environment.yaml`. _This will create an environment with the name `flowcal` and install all the python dependancies listed in the file to your conda environment_

 ## Data, and config
 1. Put your data into the `flowcyt_data` directory.